 Historians can work in a variety of career roles such as research officer, heritage officer, records manager or information officer.
 You would also work as a consultant to research and write histories

 This program is highly flexible.
-You can combine this major with subjects from Literature, Politics and International Relations, Indigenous Australian Studies or Science.
+You can combine this major with subjects from English, Politics and International Relations or Science.

 Explore the interactions between people, natural events and the environment and learn how to solve major ecological and environmental problems.